Nigel S. Wright: Early years in politics

-In 1984, Wright was asked by Prime Minister Brian Mulroney to go on hiatus from the University of Toronto Faculty of Law and work for Charley McMillan, his senior policy adviser.
-Wright took the job, and after returning to graduate from Toronto Law and then earning a Master of Laws from Harvard Law School, he returned to work as policy coordinator for Mulroney before Kim Campbell became Prime Minister.
+In 1984, Wright was asked by prime minister Brian Mulroney to go on hiatus from the University of Toronto Faculty of Law and work for Charley McMillan, his senior policy adviser.
+Wright took the job, and after returning to graduate from Toronto Law and then earning a Master of Laws from Harvard Law School, he returned to work as policy coordinator for Mulroney before Kim Campbell became prime minister.

 Charitable work

-Wright has committed his time to three major charities: LOFT Community Services, which provides housing for people in need; Out of the Cold, a multi-denominational program for the homeless; and Camp Oochigeas, a Muskoka facility that caters to children with cancer.
+Wright committed his time to three major charities: LOFT Community Services, which provides housing for people in need; Out of the Cold, a multi-denominational program for the homeless; and Campfire Circle (formerly Camp Oochigeas), a Muskoka facility that supports children with cancer.
 As board chair, Wright spearheaded a major fundraising campaign.
-He sits on an advisory committee, and previously volunteered a week of his summer vacation every year to work with children on the site.
+He sat on an advisory committee, and volunteered a week of his summer vacation every year to work with children on the site.
 He also sat on the board of the Mastercard Foundation, which funnels millions of dollars into micro-financing ventures in the developing world.

-During his work in Prime Minister's Office, Wright pulled back from active participation but was known to have asked staff members who travel to collect shampoo bottles provided by hotels for use in a women's shelter.
+During his work in the prime minister's office, Wright pulled back from active participation but was known to have asked staff members who travel to collect shampoo bottles provided by hotels for use in a women's shelter.

 Career

 Law

-After earning a BA Wright considered a career in academia but instead chose to be a lawyer.
-He joined Davies Ward Phillips & Vineberg and was made a partner with the firm after only five years, the minimum number of years then allowed.
+Wright worked at Davies Ward Phillips & Vineberg for several years, attaining the status of non-equity partner with the firm.